elastic/ecs/README.md

 ## <a name="base"></a> Base fields

-The base set contains all fields which are on the top level.
+The `base` field set contains all fields which are on the top level.
 These fields are common across all types of events.

 | Field  | Description  | Level  | Type  | Example  |